Book, Chapter 09

 Below was the dismal planet of Waake.
 Colonized by the Ing people, and eventually granted its independence, it had remained on good terms with Anlov Home and its own cradle planet.

-As the frenzy consumed the new colony, Anlov withdrew all support for the world unless drastic changes to trajectory was made..
+As the frenzy consumed the new colony, Anlov withdrew all support for the world unless drastic changes to trajectory were made.
 But it was of no avail.

 What emerged over nearly a hundred years was a horrific system of mining and resource corporations setting up shop on wherever they wished to fund the war to fight any other competition.
 War became the end and the mean.